PhilipSchmid/echo-app/README.md

 }
 ```

+### QUIC Listener (HTTP/3 & TLS)

 To test the QUIC (HTTP/3) listener, you need to use a `curl` version which supports it.
-For example, the one [from CloudClare](https://github.com/cloudflare/homebrew-cloudflare).
+For example, the one [from CloudFlare](https://github.com/cloudflare/homebrew-cloudflare).
 Check out [this guide](https://dev.to/gjrdiesel/installing-curl-with-http3-on-macos-2di2) to learn how to install it on macOS.

 Ensure your `curl` has built-in `HTTP3` support:

 ```bash
 $ curl --version | grep HTTP3
 Features: alt-svc AsynchDNS brotli GSS-API HSTS HTTP2 HTTP3 HTTPS-proxy IDN IPv6 Kerberos Largefile libz NTLM SPNEGO SSL threadsafe UnixSockets zstd
 ```

 Testing the QUIC listener:

 ```bash
 curl -sSk --http3 https://localhost:4433/
 ```

 You should see a similar output like this:

 ```json
 {
   "timestamp": "2024-08-06T12:11:13.158+02:00",